DEFRA/fcp-cv-frontend/README.md

 ### Running accessibility tests

-A docker-compose exists for running an [AXE](https://www.npmjs.com/package/@axe-core/cli).
+A docker compose exists for running an [AXE](https://www.npmjs.com/package/@axe-core/cli).
 Primarily this will be run during CI.
 It can also be run locally via the [AXE](./scripts/accessibility) script.